 Who I am and what I do

 I am a political scientist by training, which I received at the Ohio State University.
 Broadly speaking, I study politics in sub-Saharan Africa, with particular interests in traditional leadership, the legacies of early statehood, and the long-term effects of colonialism.
 My regional expertise is in Southern Africa.
-I was born in the Czech Republic in 1991, at the dawn of a new era that allowed me to travel and attend various educational institutions abroad, thus fulfilling a dream that was denied to my parents.
+I was born in the Czech Republic in 1991, at the dawn of a new era that allowed me to travel and attend several educational institutions abroad, thus fulfilling a dream that was denied to my parents.
 I spent an academic year as a high school exchange student at Gig Harbor High School near Seattle, ultimately deciding to pursue higher education in the US.
 After graduating from high school however, I first spent a year studying business in Denmark before switching to what I am much better suited for - political science and economics.
-I received my BA at Connecticut College in New London, Connecticut before enrolling in the PhD program at Ohio State.
+I received my BA at Connecticut College in New London, Connecticut, before enrolling in the PhD program at Ohio State.
 As a university exchange student, I also spent time at universities in Germany and Namibia.
 It was in the tranquil Namibian veld (see photo below) where my interest in African politics turned into a life-long passion.
-Currently, I live with my wife and daughter in Notre Dame, Indiana.
+Currently, I live with my wife and daughter in Richmond, Virginia, only a few minutes from the University of Richmond's beautiful campus.